WHAT IS EMPOWER WOMEN, POWER TRADE?

 Does your institution work on similar issues?
 Are you interested in helping to be the catalyst female traders in LDCs need right now?
 Contact EIF at email@example.com for more information about partnerships.

 ON MONITORING OUR SUCCESS

 We aim to impact 50,000 women by 2022.
-We will monitor our progress as part of the EIF programme and project management cycle and in line with the EIF's overall monitoring and reporting framework.
+We monitor our progress as part of the EIF programme and project management cycle and in line with the EIF's overall monitoring and reporting framework.

-For Empower Women, Power Trade, there is a set of key indicators.
+For Empower Women, Power Trade, there is a specific set of key indicators.
 Some are part of EIF’s overall programme logframe, and there are an additional seven to measure specific progress of the Initiative.